-I have been on a health journey for a few years now and I have completed a health and nutrition coaching course through Cadence Health Coaching.
+I have been on a health journey for a few years now and I have completed a health and nutrition coaching course through Well College Global.
 I have discovered quite a few things that have helped me on my journey, and I want to share these with you in the hope they will set you free from living under the ‘diet burden’.

 1 – Ditch the diets and find out what type of healthy food you actually enjoy eating and eat them!
 I have a lot of recipes that I use often because they are full of healthy nutritious food, fill me up and taste amazing!
 There is no use eating food that you don’t even enjoy.
 Food is meant to be enjoyed!

 2 – Exercise for the way it makes you feel and not for the way it makes you look.
 I love exercising now, I used to dread having to exercise but because I have found ways to exercise that I enjoy it makes me want to do it.
 It increases my self-esteem and reduces my feelings of stress and anxiety.
 You might enjoy exercising with friends, a team or by yourself, you have to find what works for you because you are not going to be motivated to exercise unless you are going to enjoy it.